swilliams11/edgemicro-decorator/README.md

 * It passes control to the buildpacks process to detect which buildpack should execute the app.
 * The appropriate buildback executes, in this case Java.
 * Control is passed back to meta-buildpack
 * Meta-buildpack calls each decorator's decorate script.
-In this case it calls the edgemicro-decorator.
+In this case it calls the Edge Microgateway-decorator.
 * The decorator's detect script determines if it should the decorator's compile step.
-* The edgemicro-decorator executes the compile script, which in turn initializes and configures Edgemicro.
+* The Edge Microgateway-decorator executes the compile script, which in turn initializes and configures Edge Microgateway.
 It also copies a shell script into the `profile.d` directory which executes when the container starts.
-The shell script starts Edgemicro and listens on port 8080.
+The shell script starts Edge Microgateway and listens on port 8080.
 * Droplet is saved in the CF blob store.
 * Staging container is destroyed.
-* CF creates a new container which starts Edgemicro and then starts the Spring application.
+* CF creates a new container which starts Edge Microgateway and then starts the Spring application.

 ## 13.b View the status of the app
 ```